RTEMS/rtems-docs/c_user/task_manager.rst

 .. index:: priority, task
 .. index:: rtems_task_priority

-A task’s priority determines its importance in relation to the other tasks executing on the same processor.
+A task's priority determines its importance in relation to the other tasks executing on the same processor.
 RTEMS supports 255 levels of priority ranging from 1 to 255.
 The data type``rtems_task_priority`` is used to store task priorities.